 JAPANESE BLACK TRIFELE

-A late season potato-leafed plant (originally "Russian Truffle"!), with large pear shaped purple-black fruits with dark green shoulders, resistance to cracking, and a strikingly rich flavour with a hint of chocolate.
-(Cordon)
+This valuable late season potato-leafed plant (originally "Russian Truffle"!), has large pear-shaped purple-black fruits with dark green shoulders.
+With a strikingly strong and rich flavour, and just a hint of chocolate, it is resistant to cracking, (Cordon)

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 Inadequate light is a frequent cause of failure of young seedlings.
 At about the time of last frost, set out seedlings into grow bags.
 Plants need staking and side-shoots removing.